-13.15 The Vice Chair in this school is:
+12.14 The Vice Chair in this school is:

-NAME: MRS ELEANOR O'FLAHERTY CONTACT NUMBER: 0121 357 3216
+NAME: MR CHRIS MULLIGAN CONTACT NUMBER: 0121 357 3216

-- 13.16 The same process will be followed by the chair or vice chair of governors as that followed by the Head Teacher/Principal - 13.17 To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook, school code of conduct or Government document 'Guidance for safer working practice for those working with children and young people in an education setting' - 13.18 If you have safeguarding or child protection concerns relating to the parents/carers of children and you are aware that they work with children, young people or vulnerable adults, you must inform the Designated Safeguarding Lead.
+12.15 The same process will be followed by the chair or vice chair of governors as that followed by the Head Teacher/Principal

+11.12 To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook, school code of conduct or Government document 'Guidance for safer working practice for those working with children and young people in an education setting'

+12.16 If you have safeguarding or child protection concerns relating to the parents/carers of children and you are aware that they work with children, young people or vulnerable adults, you must inform the Designated Safeguarding Lead.
 This will allow for consideration to be given as to whether the position of trust process needs to be applied.

-- 13.18 If it is decided that the allegation meets any of the four criteria outlined above, procedures will be followed in accordance with Sandwell's Inter-Agency Procedures - 13.19 If it is decided that the allegation does not meet the threshold for safeguarding, it will be handed back to the employer for consideration via the school's internal procedures. - 13.20 The Head Teacher should, as soon as possible, and after consulting with the Local Authority Designated Officer (LADO) inform the person against whom the allegation has been made of the concern. - 13.21 At the conclusion of any case especially if concerns are substantiated school will review the circumstances of the allegation consider if any changes to processes in school need to be made. - 13.22 Employment Law may not recognise that what happens in a person's private life can impact on their professional life; however, where an individual has done something in their personal life that means they might be unsuitable to work in their role with children. - We will risk assess and make a judgement on whether they pose a risk of harm to children. - We will seek our own legal advice on this to ensure we are compliant with employment law when dealing with any disciplinary action. - We will record all information and decisions to demonstrate our justification for decisions made.
-1 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/95334 5/Staffing_and_employment_advice_for_schools-January_2021.pdf
+12.17 If it is decided that the allegation meets any of the four criteria outlined above, procedures will be followed in accordance with Sandwell's inter-Agency Procedures

+12.18 If it is decided that the allegation does not meet the threshold for safeguarding, it will be handed back to the employer for consideration via the school's internal procedures.

+12.19 The Head Teacher should, as soon as possible, and after consulting with the Local Authority Designated Officer (LADO) inform the person against whom the allegation has been made of the concern.

+12.20 At the conclusion of any case especially if concerns are substantiated school will review the circumstances of the allegation consider if any changes to processes in school need to be made.

+12.21 Employment Law may not recognise that what happens in a person's private life can impact on their professional life, however, where an individual has done something in their personal life that means they might be unsuitable to work in their role with children.

-1 The Staffing and Employment advice for schools outlines the staffing and employment duties and also sets out that governing bodies should have their own procedures for dealing with disciplinary matters.
-The guidance can be found using this link.
+• We will risk assess and make a judgement on whether they pose a risk of harm to children.

+- We will seek our own legal advice on this to ensure we are compliant with employment law when dealing with any disciplinary action. - We will record all information and decisions to demonstrate our justification for decisions made.

-14. CHILD ON CHILD ABUSE INCLUDING SEXUAL VIOLENCE AND HARASSMENT
+13. CHILD ON CHILD ABUSE INCLUDING SEXUAL VIOLENCE AND HARASSMENT

-- 14.1 We recognise that sometimes children can abuse other children.
-This may occur inside and outside of school/college. - 14.2 Child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this possible.
+13.1 We recognise that sometimes children can abuse other children.
+This may occur inside and outside of school/college.

+13.2 Child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this possible.